Stuycs-K/finalprojectapcs-4-bechu-anjali-lin-selina/DEVLOG-Selina.md

 ### 2025-06-01/02-25 - Updating displays of board and scores
 Evening at home, changed board methods to return ints to update score with them, changed draw and keyPressed to update current board.

+### 2025-06-02-25 - Fixing errors in remove and sweap
+One class period, testing and fixing errors in swap and remove that caused inaccurate changes to board.